 Safeguarding, Child Protection, Inclusion & Well-being

 At Exeter Road, the Senior Designated Officer is Kelly Ray and the Deputy Designated Officers are Christine Mayne and Sarah Minty-Dyke.
 These persons can be contacted with any safeguarding concerns.
-If you have immediate concerns about the welfare of a child, please click here and complete the attached form and make contact with any of the named officers above.
+If you have immediate concerns about the welfare of a child, please click on the link below.
 To read the Staff Safeguarding and Child Protection policy, please visit our policies page

 NEW Helpline for Grief and Bereavement